wb14123/blog/jekyll/_posts/2015-01-17-Backpropagation-Algorithm.markdown

 \end{equation}
 </div>

-Then the goal is try to make the output of the cost function smaller.
-Since `x` and `y` is fixed, the change of cost function while change `w` and `b` little could be shown as this:
+Then the goal is to try to make the output of the cost function smaller.
+Since `x` and `y` are fixed, the change of cost function while changing `w` and `b` a little could be shown as this:

 <div>
 \begin{equation}